kseremet/openshift-virtualization-demo/README.md

 ### How to start or stop a `VirtualMachine`

-To start of stop a `VirtualMachine` you need to edit the `spec.running` field of a `VirtualMachine` and set it to a corresponding value (`false` or `true`).
+To start or stop a `VirtualMachine` you need to edit the `spec.running` field of a `VirtualMachine` and set it to a corresponding value (`false` or `true`).